matteodebera02/Structify/README.md

 | **Tasks only** | Flat task list for smaller projects or personal work |

 ### Export formats

+Export formats are chosen to match real PM workflows — not generic formats that require reformatting before use.

 | Format | Works with |
 |--------|-----------|